Know before you Go – Your Uganda Travel Tips and Advice for Visitors

 The best and only way to obtain an Uganda Tourism Visa is by applying online for it.

-Be sure to follow the instructions and submit the right items to Uganda Immigration.
+Follow the instructions and submit the right items to Uganda Immigration.
 Payment is also online with your credit card.

 What should I pack for My trip to Uganda?

-If you are coming for a Safari, what you will pack will depend on the type of Safari that you will be on.
+If you are coming for a Safari, what you will pack will depend on the type of Safari you will be on.